-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: For the assignment, students will be able to see their computer marked assignment with feedback that has been written by the module owner for both correct and incorrect answers.
-There will also be a rubric and specimen answers for any essay questions used.
-The module coordinator solves the quiz questions in live teaching sessions to help students check their understanding and give feedback on their attempt.
+Assessment Feedback: For the two Canvas quiz assignments, students will be able to see their computer marked assignment with feedback that has been written by the module owner for both correct and incorrect answers.
+The module coordinator solves the quiz questions in subsequent example classes sessions to help students check their understanding and give feedback on their attempt.
 They will also receive a generic feedback form at the end of the semester.